MikeChurvis/DevContainers/README.md

 # DevContainers

-A demo for using dev containers in a semi-complex project.
+A demo for how to use dev containers in a semi-complex project.